marcwie/javascriptGameDevelopment/readme.md

 ## Parallax backgrounds

 Displays multiple background layers and moves them at various speeds to create an illusion of depth.
-Includes code for a class that holds each background layer and functionality for updating image positions and drawing on canvas.
+Includes code for a class that holds each background layer and functionality for updating image positions as well as drawing on canvas.
 Code is found in `parallax_backgrounds`.

 ![](img/parallax.gif)